2dot71mily/sib_paper/README.md

 # Reproducing Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution

+Now accepted to AAAI 2024 Main track.
+Please see https://github.com/2dot71mily/uspec for most up-to-date version of this paper.

 Follow steps below to reproduce all data and plots.

 ## Interact with open source demos instead!